hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 ```

 The error "`No space left on device`" can mean two different things:
-either all allocated memory on the file system in question has been used,
+either all available *storage quota* on the file system in question has been used,
 or the inode limit has been reached on that file system.
 An inode can be seen as a "file slot",
 meaning that when the limit is reached, no more files can be created.
 There is a standard inode limit in place that will be expanded if needed.
 The number of inodes used per file system can be checked on <https://account.vscentrum.be>.